 The Liechtenstein investment fund centre has a legal basis that is focused on clients and investor protection.
 Investment fund law comprises three pillars: the Act on Certain Undertakings for Collective Investment in Transferable Securities (UCITS Act, 2011), the Law on Alternative Investment Fund Managers (AIFM Act, 2013) and the Investment Undertakings Act (IUA), which was revised in 2016.

-With the transposition of the EU’s Directive on Undertakings for Collective Investment in Transferable Securities (UCITS V) into the Act on Certain Undertakings for Collective Investment in Transferable Securities (UCITS Act), traditional funds will be subject to re-regulation.
-Its implementation essentially imposes extensive obligations on the depositories of UCITS funds as well as increased liability.
+With the transposition of the EU’s Directive on Undertakings for Collective Investment in Transferable Securities (UCITS V) into the Act on Certain Undertakings for Collective Investment in Transferable Securities (UCITS Act), traditional funds will be subject to uniform regulation Europe-wide.
+It places new requirements on custodian banks with regard to liability, control function, custody, independence and sanctions level.

-The latter replaces the IUA from 2005 and applies to four clearly defined domestic investment fund categories.
+The Investment Undertakings Act (IUA) was completely revised in 2016 and applies to four clearly defined domestic investment fund categories.
 The new investment fund law regulates most notably the fund business model for single investors that was specially set up in Liechtenstein.